OI-wiki/i18n/docs/basic/complexity.md

 If the value of $N$ is not considered as data size of input, then time complexity of these blocks of code is $O(1)$.

-When performing time complexity calculation, it is important to figure out which variables should be treated as the size of data size.
-All other variables not relating to inputting data size will be treated as constants, and seen as $1$ (or constant time) when calculating time complexity.
+When calculating time complexity, it is important to figure out which variables should be treated as the size of data size.
+All other variables not relating to input data size will be treated as constants and treated as $1$ (or constant time) when calculating time complexity.

 ## Master Theorem